Sharing the Bounty: The Power of Community

 Soul Fire Farm is a family farm committed to the dismantling of oppressive structures that misguide our food system.
 A Certified Naturally Grown farm, they act as a community resource and vessel for education.
 They raise life-giving food and act in solidarity with people marginalized by food apartheid.
 With deep reverence for the land and wisdom of our ancestors, they work to reclaim our collective right to belong to the earth and to have agency in the food system.
 They bring diverse communities together on this healing land to share skills of sustainable agriculture, cooking, and natural building, and contribute to the movements for food sovereignty and community self-determination.

-The Chestnut School annually donates two Herbal Immersion scholarships to aid Soul Fire’s educational outreach endeavors.
+The Chestnut School annually donates scholarships to aid Soul Fire’s educational outreach endeavors.

 Grow Where You Are

 Based in Atlanta, GA, Grow Where You Are provides Agro-Ecology training and life skills workshops to evolve urban dwellers into global stewards.
 They partner with organizations and individuals to bring food abundance to communities in need of real food.
 They plant fruit orchards, develop farms and assist in ecological restoration to enhance the economy, environment, and health of residents.
 Grow Where You Are has been training people in this dynamic form of urban agriculture for over ten years.

 The Chestnut School annually donates scholarships to Grow Where You Are, to support their work of empowering people and their communities.